 The Transition for Traditional to Digital

 Real estate agents are quickly adapting to the unique challenges of social distancing.
-An increasing number now offer private tours conducted via video chat.
+An increasing number now offer virtual property tours conducted via video chat.
 Other sophisticated options include three-dimensional property scans and virtual staging.